-The activity fee is charged each semester for Non-degree, Diploma, M.A.T., and M.Div. students.
+The activity fee is charged each semester for Non-degree, Diploma, M.A.
+(Theology), M.A.B.C., and M.Div. students.
 A married couple who are both students is charged only one fee per semester.
-The activity fee covers services such as the seminary picnic, the Student Spring Event, and the student lounge.
-Th.M. and D.Min. students are charged this fee once per academic year.
+The activity fee covers services such as the Fall Student Picnic, the Spring Student Banquet, and the student lounge.